List of PDC World Cup of Darts teams: Iceland

-Iceland will become one of three new nations participating in the World Cup, when they make their debut in 2023.
+Iceland made their debut in 2023 and won their first match in 2024.

 India

 India were one of the seven teams to debut in the 2014 World Cup when the tournament field was increased from 24 to 32 teams.
-After averaging under 70 and failing to win a leg in 2014 and 2015, the latter would be their final year in the tournament.

-Ireland
+Republic of Ireland

-After a relatively unspectacular record in the competition, the Irish reached the final in 2019 after impressive wins over England and the Netherlands, before Scotland claimed the title.
+After a relatively unspectacular record in the competition, the Republic of Ireland reached the final in 2019 after impressive wins over England and the Netherlands, before Scotland claimed the title.

 Italy

 Italy did not participate in the first two World Cups, but joined the roster in 2013 as a replacement for the withdrawn Philippines.
 As of the 2022 tournament, they have the longest record of matches without ever recording a win at the World Cup, losing all eleven of their matches.
+In 2023, they won their first ever match at the World Cup against Switzerland.
+In 2024, they reached the quarter-finals before being eliminated by Belgium 7-8.